luanpozzobon/MoonVs/README.md

 - [ ] Rate and comment on Movies and TV Shows
 - [ ] Create lists and add titles to the lists
 - [ ] Recommendations based on previously watched Movies and TV Shows

+## 🚀 Access the Project
+You can access the project and check all of the features, by accessing the [project page](https://moonvs.netlify.app/).<br>
+You can also check more information about it, such as the changelog, or development information, by entering the [About page](https://luanpozzobon.github.io/luanpozzobon_site/pages/projects/moonvs/moonvs.html).

 ## 🛠️ Tools
 <ul style="list-style:none">